Post

 but adjust the character count appropriately considering SEO.</condition>

-Handling Cases Where the Provided Original Text Contains Languages Other Than the Source Language
+Handling Cases Where the Source Text Contains Other Languages

-When writing original text in Korean, when first introducing the definition of a concept or using certain technical terms, I often include English expressions in parentheses like ‘neutron attenuation (Neutron Attenuation)’.
-When translating such expressions, there was a problem of inconsistent translation methods - sometimes keeping the parentheses and sometimes omitting the English in parentheses.
-So I established the following detailed guidelines:
+When writing the original text in Korean, I often include the English expression in parentheses when first introducing a concept or using some technical terms, like ‘Neutron Attenuation’.
+When translating such expressions, the translation style was inconsistent—sometimes keeping the parentheses, other times omitting the English text inside.
+To address this, I established the following detailed guidelines:

-- When translating to non-Roman alphabet languages like Japanese, maintain the format ‘translated expression (English expression)’.
+• When translating into a non-Roman alphabet-based language like Japanese, maintain the ‘translated expression (English expression)’ format.

-- When translating to Roman alphabet-based languages like Spanish, Portuguese, French, allow both ‘translated expression’ alone and ‘translated expression (English expression)’ together, letting Claude autonomously choose the more appropriate one.
+• When translating into a Roman alphabet-based language like Spanish, Portuguese, or French, both ‘translated expression’ alone and ‘translated expression (English expression)’ in parallel are allowed, and the model can autonomously choose the more appropriate one.

-- For proper nouns, the original spelling must be preserved in the translation result in some form.
+• For proper nouns, the original spelling must be preserved in some form in the translation output.

 1